 Camden Elliott graduated in 2006 from the University of North Carolina at Chapel Hill with a B.A. major in psychology and minor in French.
-Camden worked as a research assistant at the Duke Eating Disorders program before beginning graduate school at USUHS.
-Camden's master's project was a preliminary investigation of the research criteria for Loss of Control Eating Disorder (Tanofsky-Kraff, Marcus, Yanovski, and Yanovski, 2008).
-She is currently working on her dissertation project, which is a pilot examination of a parent-training intervention for the prevention of excess pediatric weight gain.
+Camden worked as a research assistant at the Duke Center for Eating Disorders before beginning graduate school at USUHS.
+Camden's master's project was a preliminary investigation of the research criteria for Loss of Control Eating Disorder in middle childhood (Tanofsky-Kraff, Marcus, Yanovski, and Yanovski, 2008).
+She recently completed her dissertation project, which was a pilot examination of a parent-training intervention for the prevention of excess pediatric weight gain among African American preschoolers.
 Her primary research interest is in pediatric obesity and eating disorders treatment and prevention.
 Camden is currently completing the predoctoral internship in clinical psychology at Children's National Medical Center.

 Dr. Sarah Shafer Berger is a postdoctoral fellow in the Department of Medical and Clinical Psychology and works jointly in the Section on Growth and Obesity at the NIH.
 She earned her Ph.D. in Medical & Clinical Psychology in 2010 from USUHS and completed her clinical internship at Children's Hospital Boston/ Harvard Medical School.
 Her training has had a strong interdisciplinary emphasis that allows for interface between medicine and psychology.
 Dr. Berger's primary interests are in the area of stress during sensitive periods of development (e.g., prenatal, adolescence, emerging adulthood) and its impact on physical and mental health.
 She is also interested in psychosocial interventions to reduce stress and associated symptoms.
 Her current work with Dr. Tanofsky-Kraff focuses on how interpersonal stress affects eating behavior in adolescent girls and the neural correlates of stress and eating.